The birth of puppies is an exciting time. It's beautiful to watch a mother care for her newborns, especially in the early stages of life.

 Health and Care

 During the first few weeks of a puppy's life, the mother dog spends the majority of her time providing food and care.
 The mother keeps her puppies clean and nurses them.
 She licks the anus and genitals of each puppy to stimulate urination and defecation.
-During this time, humans can gently hold and pet the puppies as long as this does not seem to upset the mother dog.
+During this time, humans can gently hold and pet the puppies for brief periods as long as this does not seem to upset the mother dog.
 It's more likely for human contact to be welcomed if those humans are part of the mother dog's family.

 In general, it's best to let mom do her job and stick to just petting the puppies.
 However, there are situations where the mother is unwilling or unable to care for her pups.
 Or, mom might be doing a fine job, but one or more puppies are not growing properly.
 This is when human intervention is the only possible way to save the puppies.
 If you decide to care for an orphaned puppy, be prepared to spend most of your time with the puppy for the next few weeks.